 A biotech company may be dealing with issues such as Discoveries, Research and Development, Future Developments, Growth Areas, Diagnostics, Screening, Patents, Trademarks, and so on.

-A pharmaceutical manufacturing proposal may encompass many types of proposals such as research and development, case studies, manufacturing, automation, logistics, distribution, and so on drawing from hundreds of topics in the Proposal Pack.
+A pharmaceutical manufacturing proposal may encompass many types of proposals such as research and development, case studies, manufacturing, automation, logistics, distribution, and so on drawing from thousands of topics in the Proposal Pack.

 A medical supply company would need to describe specific products and address how to train employees in the proper usage of those products.